 - baby-changing facilities;

-- a place to rest / salle hors sac (a room set aside for visiting crèches and school children, but you are welcome to use the facilities to heat up food or make a hot drink!);
+- a place to rest / salle hors sac (a room set aside for visiting crèches and school children, but you are also welcome to use the facilities to heat up food or make a hot drink, or shelter from the rain!);

 - picnic tables;